 Liveform Telekinetics, LF:TK, was a project by Jeff Mann & Michelle Teran.
-The project was commissioned by Waag Society in 2004, thereafter the project travelled around the world.
+The project was commissioned by Waag in 2004, thereafter the project travelled around the world.
 LF:TK was an experiment in networked social spaces - Kinetic Live Art through the Internet.

 As Michelle Teran describes it: